 - Cool and Unusual Punishment: Referenced.
 When asked about her Sitcom Arch-Nemesis, Hoshinomori hopes aloud in Episode 6 that he would get on a helicopter built by Capcom.
 Given how choppers tend to fare in their games, especially the Resident Evil franchise, this is a fairly creative way to wish ill to someone.

-- Day in the Life: The first part of Episode 4 depicts a day in Karen's perfect School Idol life.
+- Day in the Life: The first part of Episode 4 depicts a day in Karens perfect School Idol life.
 It then depicts a day in her life after she's smitten with Amano, which completely threw her daily routine for a loop.
 Both segments use exactly the same voiceover speech to drive the differences home even further.

 - Decoy Protagonist: The first episode has Tendo bring Amano to the game club and introduce several members who are given comically compelling backstories such that the audience assumes they will be the main characters.
 But then Amano refuses to join the club and none of them other than Tendo are more than extremely minor characters.
+The novels give the rest of the club members more prominence, but still not the protagonist-level focus they were set up to have.

 - "Do It Yourself" Theme Tune: The OP, "GAMERS!", is performed by Hisako Kanemoto (Karen Tendou), Manaka Iwami (Chiaki Hoshinomori), and Rumi Ookubo (Aguri).